anasnay11/PROJET_HAL_/README.md

  Given a list of scientists (including their names, professional email addresses, and employers) working in a speci c GDR or research laboratory, and a list of research topics pursued in that GDR or laboratory, the task is to extract the following information from the HAL database:

- Extract the publications of all scientists on the list for a given period.
+ -Extract the publications of all scientists on the list for a given period.

- Extract the unique HAL IDs of the scientists.
+ -Extract the unique HAL IDs of the scientists.

- For each scientist, extract the topics they have published on and the venues (conferences, journals, etc.).
+ -For each scientist, extract the topics they have published on and the venues (conferences, journals, etc.).

- Visualize statistics (histograms, distribution curves, pie charts, etc.) on the various topics the scientists have published on.
+ -Visualize statistics (histograms, distribution curves, pie charts, etc.) on the various topics the scientists have published on.

- Visualize the time evolution of the number of publications in di erent venues and on di erent topics.
+ -Visualize the time evolution of the number of publications in different venues and on different topics.

- Automatically generate reports on publications according to various criteria.
+ -Automatically generate reports on publications according to various criteria.

+ ---

 ## OBJECTIF: